 Inference of the species tree

 We used the genomes of 17 chelicerates and 2 insect outgroups to reconstruct the Chelicerata phylogeny, with an emphasis on Arachnids and horseshoe crabs.
 Using 11,016 gene trees we confirm the placement of Xiphosura (horseshoe crabs) as nested within Arachnids (Fig. 1A), in agreement with Ballesteros et al. (Fig 1B; Ballesteros, et al. 2022).
 However, our inferred tree differs from theirs in the placement of the superorders Acariformes and Parasitiformes.
-Our results show that Acariformes is sister to the spider, scorpion, and horseshoe crab clade, while Ballesteros, et al. (2022) suggest that Parasitiformes is more closely related to them.
+Our results show that Acariformes is sister to the spider, scorpion, and horseshoe crab clade, while Ballesteros et al. (2022) suggest that Parasitiformes is more closely related to them.
 However, the placement of these groups is also ambiguous in their analyses and has been contentious in previous studies (Sharma, et al. 2014; Ontano, et al. 2021).

 Reconciliation analysis

 We used the inferred species tree, as well as two other hypothesized sets of relationships, to test various hypotheses of WGD in the history of chelicerate evolution.
-Specifically, based on synteny and duplication of some gene families, multiple rounds of WGD have been proposed in horseshoe crabs (Nossa, et al. 2014; Kenny, et al. 2016; Shingate, Ravi, Prasad, Tay, Garg, et al. 2020; Shingate, Ravi, Prasad, Tay and Venkatesh 2020), and, based on the duplication of the Hox gene cluster, one WGD has been proposed in the ancestor of spiders and scorpions (Schwager, et al. 2017).
-Using gene tree topologies from thousands of genes, GRAMPA (Thomas, et al. 2017) finds no evidence for a WGD in the history of spiders and scorpions using either our inferred species tree, the Ballesteros, et al. (2022) species tree, or the traditional species tree in which horseshoe crabs are sister to Arachnids (Figs. 1 and 2).
+Specifically, based on synteny and duplication of some gene families, multiple rounds of WGD have been proposed in horseshoe crabs (Nossa, et al. 2014; Kenny, et al. 2016; Shingate, Ravi, Prasad, Tay, Garg, et al. 2020; Shingate, Ravi, Prasad, Tay and Venkatesh 2020), and, based on the duplication of genes containing homeobox domains, one WGD has been proposed in the ancestor of spiders and scorpions (Schwager, et al. 2017).
+Using gene tree topologies from thousands of genes, GRAMPA (Thomas, et al. 2017) finds no evidence for a WGD in the history of spiders and scorpions using either our inferred species tree, the one based on the Ballesteros et al. (2022) species tree, or the traditional species tree in which horseshoe crabs are sister to Arachnids (Figs. 1 and 2).
 In each case, we tested whether the species tree with a WGD proposed on any of the target lineages (H1 lineages in Fig. 1) better explains the duplication history of the genes in these genomes than a species tree with no proposed WGDs.
 However, in each case we find that the species tree without any proposed WGDs results in the lowest duplication and loss score (black shapes in Fig. 2).
 Our evidence is definitive for any WGD in the history of spiders and scorpions; however, we do see evidence for a large number of duplications on the branch leading to horseshoe crabs regardless of the species tree used (Fig. 1).
 We also find that the second- and third-lowest scoring scenarios when using our inferred species tree posit a WGD in horseshoe crabs (Fig. 2, Supplemental Table S3, Fig. S1).
 The horseshoe crab clade is also often inferred as being involved in a WGD in the next lowest scoring MUL-trees when using the other two species trees, but usually in more complicated scenarios (Figs. S1 and S2; Supplemental Tables S4 and S5).
 That is, while GRAMPA did not find a WGD in the history of horseshoe crabs as the single most parsimonious reconciliation, there are multiple pieces of evidence that point to one or more possibly occurring.
+Our results are consistent when using a lower bootstrap rearrangement threshold of 80 (Supplemental Table S6); with no bootstrap threshold, we infer allopolyploid scenarios that require unrealistic hybridizations (e.g. between horseshoe crabs and mites, leading to the rise of modern spiders and scorpions; Supplemental Table S7).